johnnycalderon86/EAGLE/README.md

 - All our jetpacks abide to the ISO standards under International Electrotechnical Commission (IEC).
 - Our motto "safety comes first" is one of the priorities we commit ourselves to serve.
 - Instructions are also provided in our app and at the station when you pick up your selected choice.
-- Our jetpacks cannot operate or start the engine withou alcohol and drugs test first.
+- Our jetpacks cannot operate or start the engine without alcohol and drugs test first.
 - Provided you are under any influence of any of the above mentioned substances the system will freeze the motor, meaning it won't work.

 # Locations